Forex Trading for Students: Can You Start With $100?

 • Learn platform features and tools.

-To open an account, users must verify their identity with documents like a passport and proof of address.
-This step ensures compliance with regulatory standards.
+To start, you need to verify your identity with documents like a passport and proof of address.
+This makes sure you follow the rules.

 Understanding Forex Market Basics